4paradigm/OpenMLDB/docs/en/app_ecosystem/feat_insight/faq.md

 ## What are the differences between FeatInsight and mainstream Feature Stores?

-Mainstream Feature Stores, such as Feast, Tecton, Feathr, provide feature management and computation capabilities, with online storage mainly using pre-aggregated Key-value stores like Redis.
+Mainstream Feature Stores, such as Feast, Tecton, Feathr, provide feature management and computation capabilities, with online storage mainly using pre-aggregated key-value stores like Redis.
 FeatInsight provides real-time feature computation capabilities, and feature extraction solutions can be directly deployed with a single click without the need to re-deploy and synchronize online data.
 The main feature comparisons are as follows.

 | Feature Store System	    | Feast            	| Tecton	        | Feathr	        | FeatInsight |
 | --------------------------| ------------------ | ----------------- | ----------------- | ----------------- |